katerynaf/security/README.md

 ## Important!

     The files security.rc4 and _passwords.py are in the repo for demonstration purposes only!
-You should NOT include your private key (security.rc4) or raw password file (_passwords.py) in your repository.
+    Do NOT include your private key (security.rc4) or raw passwords (_passwords.py) in your repo.

+## Technical notes

+#### Encryption

+Encryption is implemented with the standard RC4 algorithm.
+You need to provide a file with a long sequence of ASCII characters in it as a private encryption key.
+You should store your key (your private sequence of ASCII characters) in a local file as defined in KEY_FILE.
+You may want to store this file in the root directory, as that demonstrates root access to the system (although you may chaneg the location).
+Alternatively, you may provide access to the key from a restricted server (as defined in KEY_URL).
+If you provide access to your key by URL, you should (obviously) authenticate and restrict access.

+#### Google Compute Engine

+This application works with Google Compute Engine.
+Store your private key in the Google metadata server as defined by the METADATA_KEY -- this module will then automatically (and securely) obtain your private key from the metadata server.
+You can revoke or change the key with minimal downtime.
+Google automatically enforces access rights and permissions for the metadata server.